Deepcryptodive/spark-bos-app/README.md

 2. Follow the instructions in [this guide](https://docs.near.org/bos/dev/bos-loader) to run `bos-loader`.
 3. Set the loader URL to your local server, typically `http://127.0.0.1:3030`.
 4. Navigate to `https://near.org/deepcryptodive.near/widget/SPARK` to interact with the locally deployed instance.
-5. For data services, you have the option to run the Spark Data Service locally or host it on Cloudflare.
+5. For the Spark Data Service, you have the option to run it locally, host it on Cloudflare yourself or use the existing deployment.
 Detailed setup instructions are available in the [Spark Data Service README](https://github.com/Deepcryptodive/spark-data-service/blob/main/README.md).

 ## Future Development
 ### Decentralized Data Service
 Post-hackathon, we aim to pivot to a fully decentralized data service, enhancing trust and resilience.
-We're exploring solutions like The Graph for indexing and querying, withouth relying on centralized RPC endpoints or the need for self-hosting of the Data Service.
+We're exploring solutions like The Graph for indexing and querying, withouth relying on centralized RPC endpoints or the need for (self-)hosting of the Data Service.

 ### Proactive Risk Management Tools
 One very useful addition in termpos of UX, would be the development of proactive risk management tools.
 Including customizable alerts for significant token price movements, health factor changes and lending arbitrage.
 Potential technical solution: WalletConnect's Web3Inbox SDK.

+### Speed optimizations
+Loading times can be further reduced, through various optimizations that fell outside of the scope of this hackathon submission.

 ## Conclusion
 Spark Nexus is more than a random hackathon project — it's a step towards a more accessible and decentralized DeFi ecosystem.
 We invite the community to explore and contribute to our vision of a truly decentralized financial future.
 We expect to see this frontend integrated on https://alpha.dapdap.net/ in the near future; as a real and performant alternative to the [official Spark Protocol frontend](https://spark.fi/).